Kettering, Ohio

 Kettering is a city in Montgomery County, Ohio, United States.
-It is an inner suburb of Dayton, Ohio.
-As of the 2020 census, the city had a population of 57,862, making it the largest suburb in Dayton metropolitan area.
+It is an inner suburb of Dayton.
+The city had a population of 57,862 at the 2020 census, making it the most populous suburb in the Dayton metropolitan area.

 History

 The area where the city of Kettering now lies was settled from the late 1700s to the mid-1800s, largely as farmland.
 The population in the area started to grow, prompting the creation of (now defunct) Van Buren Township in 1841.
 In November 1952, township voters approved incorporating as the Village of Kettering.
 (In 1953, the western portion of the village voted to secede, forming a new township, which is now the City of Moraine).
 By 1955, the village's population had grown to 38,118, which qualified it to claim city status, with the official proclamation by the state on June 24.
 The city is named for inventor Charles F. Kettering, who resided here in his home, Ridgeleigh Terrace, from 1914 until his death in 1958.
 Charles Kettering is known for his numerous inventions and contributions to Metro Dayton.

 From the 1950s to the 1970s, Kettering's population continued to grow, adding more than 30,000 residents.
 This growth was due in part to the many people who started migrating out of nearby Dayton after World War II.
 Since the 1980s, Kettering has experienced a slow decline in population due to an aging population and loss of manufacturing jobs.